-Below we’re going to discuss Medicare coverage for pacemakers, when conditions they treat, and how to get additional Medicare coverage.
+Below, we’ll discuss Medicare coverage for pacemakers, the conditions they treat, and how to get additional Medicare coverage.

 Medicare Coverage for Pacemakers

 Implanted pacemakers assist with controlling heart rhythm.
 In some cases, they are temporary, but in the majority, the implantation of a pacemaker is permanent.
 Medicare will cover the costs if your physician determines that a pacemaker is medically necessary.

 How does Medicare cover pacemakers?

 The Medicare program will cover pacemakers.
 Your surgery for the pacemaker implantation is usually performed as an inpatient hospital procedure and requires a hospital stay.
 Medicare Part A will cover the procedure.

 You’ll be responsible for your Medicare Part A deductible.
 If you are out of the hospital and back home within 90 days, Medicare Part A covers the surgical procedure.

 Medicare Part B would cover pacemaker services that fall under outpatient care.
 Since the pacemaker is considered Durable Medical Equipment, you’re responsible for your Medicare Part B deductible and a 20% coinsurance of the Medicare-approved amount.